MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Lecture slides/Readme.md

 - The folder "slidesForMyLectureVideos" contains all **the slides that I used to record my lecture videos**.

-- The folder "slidesContinuouslyUpdated" contains **the slides that I updated continuously** (not all slides have been updated up to this moment).
+- The folder "slidesContinuouslyUpdated" contains **the slides that I updated continuously**.

 The slides in the two folders are very similar, but there are some minor differences, such as typo correction and content adjustment.